 - displaying extreme impatience with others

-- refusal to wait his/her turn when playing with other children
+- having difficulty waiting for their turn when playing with other children

 - interrupting when others are talking